Bachelor of Science in Computer Engineering (BSCpE)

 Advance your career with a degree in one of the most innovative and essential technology fields!

-Georgia Southern University’s Bachelor of Science degree in computer engineering blends classroom instruction with hands-on laboratory experience.
-You’ll explore a broad curriculum that emphasizes the application of engineering principles and analysis and design skills to solve problems in a cutting-edge field.
+Georgia Southern’s Bachelor of Science in Computer Engineering program blends classroom instruction with hands-on laboratory experience.
+You will explore a broad curriculum that emphasizes the application of engineering principles and analysis and design skills to solve problems in a cutting-edge field.
+The program is accredited by the Engineering Accreditation Commission of ABET.

 With training in subjects including analog and digital circuits, computer architecture, robotics, software engineering and more, you’ll gain the tools necessary to put ideas into action and real-world solutions.
 Courses in this program are available on both the Armstrong and Statesboro Campuses.
 However, the final two years of the degree must be completed in Statesboro.

-The following are the student learning outcomes (SLO) that you are expected to possess upon graduation:
+The following are the student outcomes (SOs) that you are expected to possess the following skills upon graduation.

 What is Computer Engineering?